 I had my breast augmented with Dr.Steinbrech and although I never write reviews, this time I felt I just have to, and I must admit, it was an amazing experience.
 Dr. Steinbrech is extremely nice, professional, and most importantly, informative.
 I immediately felt secure and relax as he explained the procedure thoroughly and patiently and made sure I understood every step.
 Thank you

-Many patients are pleasantly surprised with the natural feel of breast implants, especially when the silicone models are chosen and placed under the breast muscle.
+Many patients are pleasantly surprised with the natural feel of their breast implants, especially when the silicone models are chosen and placed under the breast muscle.
 The silicone gel provides a natural breast feel, and the patient’s own breast tissue will be positioned overtop of the implants.

-By following the doctor’s instructions on avoiding strenuous activities, massaging the breasts, maintaining good hygiene, and taking medications as prescribed, patients can help to prevent most negative consequences from occurring.
+By following the doctor’s instructions on avoiding strenuous activities, massaging the breasts, maintaining good hygiene, and taking medications as prescribed, patients can help to prevent most complications from occurring.
 In certain cases, there are unavoidable complications, like implant rejection that even the most diligent patients can experience.
 If a woman notices that her breasts feel abnormal or she feels unwell, she should contact Dr. Steinbrech’s New York office right away.

-Typically, those who have undergone the implant procedure can return to their normal activities at the two-week mark.
+Typically, those who have undergone the implant procedure can return to their normal activities at about the two-week mark.
 It may be around six weeks before patients are cleared for activities like exercise, sexual activity, or any other actions that may cause strain to the body or interfere with the healing of the breasts.
 Dr. Steinbrech customizes each treatment plan, so directions may vary from one patient to the next.

 Douglas S. Steinbrech, M.D., F.A.C.S., an expert in facial and body plastics, uses a conservative, minimally-invasive approach in his surgeries.
 Through a rigorous eight-year training program at New York University in General Surgery and Plastic and Reconstructive Surgery, the doctor has developed the most comprehensive understanding of human anatomy in modern medicine.
 He was also trained in Plastic and Reconstructive Surgery at the prestigious NYU Institute of Plastic and Reconstructive Surgery.

-To schedule a surgical consult with Dr. Steinbrech, call (347) 983-9560 or fill out the Contact Us form.
+To schedule a surgical consult with Dr. Steinbrech for breast augmentation in New York City, call (347) 983-9560 or fill out the Contact Us form.